 British Values

-Rule of Law - Rules of the game
+Rule of Law - Rules of the

+game

 Respect and Tolerance -

-Adhering the rules of the game
+Adhering the rules of the

-and respecting teammates
+game and respecting

-Pupils will be taught how to safely perform skills in hockey and how to behave safely in lessons with the equipment provided.
+teammates

+provided.
 Quick sticks rules, spatial awareness and class rules will be taught and enforced to support this.

 British Values

 Rule of Law - Rules of the

 game

 Respect and Tolerance -

 Adhering the rules of the game

 and respecting teammates